 In turn, during the event, Kristen Fox of the Fox School of Wine paired the dogs with wines that fit the animals' personalities.

 "Then they sold the photos, with part of the proceeds benefiting FOA Utah, and it turned out to be a lot of fun," Allison said.
 "They told me they wanted to continue doing this.
 So Trish is coming out to the ranch to take more photos, so it will be a similar evening to last year's event.
-And it's going to be a very casual event with music, light food and camaraderie."

 This year, the event will feature VIP tickets.